-The SASL Server transmits a redirect URI to the IdP that corresponds to the domain the user provided, with a SAML authentication request as one of the parameters.
-Note: The SASL server may have a static mapping of domain to corresponding IdP or alternatively a DNS-lookup mechanism could be envisioned, but that is out-of-scope for this document authentication-request = URI
+The SASL Server transmits to the SASL client a URI that (re)directs to the IdP (corresponding to the domain the user provided), with a SAML authentication request as one of the parameters (message 3 in Figure 2).

+Note: The SASL server may have a static mapping of domain to corresponding IdP or alternatively a DNS-lookup mechanism could be envisioned, but that is out-of-scope for this document.